19 Plants That Repel Bugs

 by M. Martin Vicente is licensed under CC BY 2.0

-Lantana is a beautiful flowering plant that is often used for its vibrant colors and attractive appearance.
-But did you know it’s also an excellent natural plant that repels bugs?
+Lantana is a beautiful flowering plant often used for its vibrant colors and attractive appearance.
+But did you know it’s also an excellent natural repellent for bugs?

 Lantana contains a chemical compound called lantadene, which is highly effective at deterring various pests, including mosquitoes, flies, and ants.